Birmingham Thunderbolts: History

-Allegedly, the league had originally planned to name the team the Blast; the XFL had named all of its teams with references to insanity and criminal activity, and the name "Birmingham Blast" likewise invoked images of the 1963 bombing of the 16th Street Baptist Church and of Eric Rudolph's 1998 bombing of a local abortion clinic, two tragic events in Birmingham history.
-As the league soon realized that such a name would have been in extremely poor taste, at the last minute the league changed it to "Thunderbolts," or "Bolts" for short.
+The league originally planned to name the team the Blast, which was the most popular of over 96 names presented to local males aged 12 to 24 (the XFL's target audience) and was approved by local focus groups.
+However, the name was deemed to be in poor taste among older demographics because "Birmingham Blast" invoked images of the 1963 bombing of the 16th Street Baptist Church and of Eric Rudolph's 1998 bombing of a local abortion clinic, two tragic events in Birmingham history.
+It was eventually changed to "Thunderbolts," or "Bolts" for short, which the XFL had already copyrighted.
 The team's logo is said to be the same one originally designed for the Blast.
-The Thunderbolts were unusual in that their nickname was benign.

 While XFL players were encouraged to use nicknames instead of their last names on the backs of their jerseys, DiNardo, who earned a reputation as a strict disciplinarian during his college coaching stops, banned Thunderbolts players from doing so.

 After losing the opening game to the Memphis Maniax, the Thunderbolts posted wins over the Chicago Enforcers and the New York/New Jersey Hitmen.
 These would ultimately become the only victories the Thunderbolts would ever see.
-The Bolts would finish with a 2-8 record.
+The Bolts would finish with a 2–8 record.

 Birmingham went through all 3 quarterbacks during the season.
 Former Florida State quarterback Casey Weldon was signed as the starter.
 Former University of Alabama quarterback Jay Barker was signed as the backup, despite the crowds (averaging only 17,000 fans a game, second-lowest in the league) chanting his name during the home games.
 Barker (who became much more famous when he married country singing star Sara Evans in 2007) would become the starter after Weldon injured his shoulder.
 Barker suffered a concussion in Chicago when he collided with Enforcers' cornerback Ray Austin while attempting a bootleg run on a broken play.
 He was replaced by third string QB Graham Leigh.